edprince/dissertation/chapters/introduction.md

 The methodology chapter presents the formation and execution of the experiments, and details on how results could be replicated.
 The experiments are split up into component sections, each identifying a different area for potential optimisation.
-Each section has a brief summary, a prediction of the expected results upon modification and re-profiling, and the actual results, how the compare, and why they might differ to the predictions.
+Each section has a brief summary, a prediction of the expected results upo modification and re-profiling, and the actual results, how the compare, and why they might differ to the predictions.
 The chapter is concluded with a summary of all of the results, and how they relate to optimisations for low-powered smartphones.